jacobvarner/100-days-of-code/r1-log.md

 ### R1D91

 Starting to get a hang of these simple Node.js apps.
 Today I was able to write my tests, build all of the functionality for my personal library project, and then make all tests past in one sitting.
 Two more projects to go.

+### R1D92

+I started my stock price checking app by completing the functional tests.
+I then spent quite a bit of time trying to figure out how to do the price lookups with an API call the right way.
+Promises and callbacks keep throwing me for a loop, and I'm going to try and approach it with async/await tomorrow to see where I can get with that.